satakagi/OnStep-JUWEI-17/README.md

 This repository contains the open-source hardware (OSH) design files (KiCad project) for a custom **OnStep-JUWEI-17** controller board specifically tailored for the JUWEI-17 harmonic drive equatorial mount.
 This board provides a robust and configurable solution for upgrading the JUWEI-17 mount with the powerful OnStep firmware, enhancing its tracking accuracy and GoTo capabilities.

-The circuit design is based on Roman Hujer's OnStep ESP Mini project, with specific adaptations for the JUWEI-17 mount — most notably, a hardware-controlled brake system.
+The circuit design is based on Roman Hujer's OnStep ESP32 Mini project, with specific adaptations for the JUWEI-17 mount — most notably, a hardware-controlled brake system.

 ---